-CAUTION Normally, release the brake of joints one by one.
+Normally, release the brake of joints one by one.
 Take extra care if you need to release the brakes of two or more joints simultaneously.
 Releasing the brakes of two or more joints simultaneously may result in hands or fingers being caught and/or equipment damage to or malfunction of the Manipulator as the arms of the Manipulator may move in unexpected directions.

-Be careful of the arm falling when releasing the brake.
+- CAUTION - Be careful of the arm falling when releasing the brake.
 While the brake is being released, the Manipulator's arm falls by its own weight.
-The arm falling may result in hands or fingers being caught and/or equipment damage to or malfunction of the Manipulator.
-Before releasing the brake, be sure to keep the Emergency Stop switch handy so that you can immediately press the Emergency Stop switch.
+The arm falling may result in hands or fingers being caught and/or equipment damage to or malfunction of the Manipulator. - Before releasing the brake using the software, be sure to keep the emergency stop switch in an easily accessible location so that you can immediately press it if necessary.
 Otherwise, you cannot immediately stop the arm falling due to an erroneous operation.
-The arm falling may cause equipment damage to and/or malfunction of the Manipulator.

-- Start EPSON RC+ 7.0.
-Double click the <EPSON RC+ 7.0> icon on the desktop. - (2) Open the command window.
-EPSON RC+ 7.0 menu-[Tool]-[Command Window] - (3) Execute the following command in [Command Window]. >Reset
+The arm falling may cause equipment damage to and/or malfunction of the Manipulator. - (1) Start Epson RC+.
+Double click the <Epson RC+> icon on the desktop. - (2) Open the command window.
+Epson RC+ menu-[Tool]-[Command Window] - (3) Execute the following command in [Command Window].